quickgrid/Setup-Guide/README.md

 ## VSCodium Windows C++ Build and Debugging with `g++` and `gdb`

 Instructions for setting up c++ build and debugging on windows.
-For MinGW `gcc, g++, gdb` etc. I used Codeblocks MinGW version where in `bin` folder they are available.
+For MinGW `gcc, g++, gdb` etc. I used Codeblocks MinGW version (may cause problem with `std::thread`) where in `bin` folder they are available.
 Sample path is, `{base_path}\codeblocks\MinGW\bin`.
 Need to have Microsoft `C/C++` extensions installed in vscodium.

 https://code.visualstudio.com/docs/cpp/config-mingw